-Matthew’s research focuses on the rise of finance capitalism, financialization, and architecture operating as an investment asset and the many contradictions, tensions, and surprising opportunities that these phenomena entail.
-His book, Icebergs, Zombies, and the Ultra Thin: Architecture and Capitalism in the Twenty-First Century (Princeton Architectural Press, 2021), demonstrates how investment imperatives shape what and how we build on a global scale.
-His extensive work on finance capitalist architecture also includes analysis for the Royal Institute of British Architects (RIBA), a contribution to the Italian Encyclopedia of Science, Literature and Arts, as well as the Japanese edition of Icebergs, Zombies, and the Ulta Thin (Soshisha Publishing, 2025).
+His recent research focuses on the relationship between capitalism, financialization, and architecture.
+His book, Icebergs, Zombies, and the Ultra Thin: Architecture and Capitalism in the Twenty-First Century (Princeton Architectural Press, 2021), demonstrates how urban space and buildings have evolved to function as investment assets.
+His work on finance capitalist architecture includes analysis for the Royal Institute of British Architects (RIBA), a contribution to the Italian Encyclopediaof Science, Literature and Arts, as well as a Japanese translation of Icebergs, Zombies, and the Ultra Thin (Soshisha Publishing, 2025).

-Emerging from his research on the financialization of architecture, Matthew works to achieve better housing.
-In 2021, he co-founded Architects Against Housing Alienation (AAHA), an activist collective that operates on three fronts to realize de-commodified housing: Pedagogy, research, and exhibitions.
-The Canada Council for the Arts selected AAHA to represent Canada at the 2023 Venice Biennale of Architecture and AAHA has contributed to group exhibitions at Milan Design Week, Kamloops Art Gallery, and Belkin Art Gallery.
-AAHA is currently organizing a cross-Canada ‘superstudio’ while conducting SSHRC funded research.
+In 2021, he co-founded Architects Against Housing Alienation (AAHA), a collective that operates on three fronts to advance de-commodified housing: exhibitions, research, and pedagogy.
+AAHA represented Canada at the 2023 Venice Biennale of Architecture and has contributed to group exhibitions at Milan Design Week and the Belkin Art Gallery, among others.
+AAHA is conducting ongoing SSHRC-funded research on the architecture of de-commodified housing in Vancouver and Toronto.
+In 2025/26 AAHA organized a cross-Canada ‘superstudio’ in which architecture students from schools across the country are developing design proposals aimed at ending housing alienation.
 Matthew has twice been awarded the Housing Design Education Award, given jointly by the American Institute of Architects (AIA) and the ACSA.

-In addition to teaching at UBC, Matthew has been Visiting Associate Professor at Harvard University’s Graduate School of Design and Visiting Faculty at SCI-Arc.
-Prior to starting Matthew Soules Architecture, he worked at the Office for Metropolitan Architecture in Rotterdam, Pei Cobb Freed & Partners in NYC, and Nick Milkovich Architects/Arthur Erickson in Vancouver.
+In addition to teaching at UBC, Matthew has been Visiting Associate Professor at Harvard’s Graduate School of Design and Visiting Faculty at SCI-Arc.
+Prior to starting Matthew Soules Architecture, he worked at the Office for Metropolitan Architecture in Rotterdam, Pei Cobb Freed & Partners in New York, and Nick Milkovich Architects/Arthur Erickson in Vancouver.

 Education